Multiple monitors have increased for more users over the past several years, but how can dual monitors be advantageous for gaming?

-This will minimize the physical interruption between screens as they can merge together more seamlessly.
+This will minimize the physical interruption between screens as they can merge more seamlessly.

-Graphics cards have good support for multiple screens making the viewing real estate deliver a much better and more accurate viewing perspective.
+Graphics cards have good support for multiple screens, making the real estate deliver a much better and more accurate viewing perspective.

 It is relatively easy to configure with most types of graphics cards and will require a more powerful graphics card, in general, to optimally run extra monitors at smooth frame rates.

 It isn’t recommended to use dual monitors explicitly for gaming.
-The main reason for this is that the bevels of both screens will have to be placed in the center view which will be an undesirable situation.
+The main reason for this is that the bevels of both screens will have to be placed in the center view, which will be undesirable.

-With both monitor’s bevels always visible in the center of your viewing area it will be continuously drawing your attention to it and will be too distractive.
+With both monitor’s bevels always visible in the center of your viewing area, it will continuously draw your attention to it and will be too distractive.

 With three monitors, the monitor’s bevels join up at a different point as opposed to the center, thus creating a more seamless experience.

 A dual monitor setup can be beneficial if you want to play music or other videos while you game.